carnocentaurus/ReactPortfolio/README.md

 - `typescript` - Type safety

 ## Contact
-Feel free to reach out through the contact form on the website or connect with me on [GitHub](https://github.com/carnocentaurus).
+Feel free to reach out through the contact form on the website or connect with me on [GitHub](https://github.com/carnocentaurus)

-## 📄 License
-This project is open source and available under the [MIT License](LICENSE).